 - Welcome offer.
 Earn 30,000 bonus points after you spend $3,000 on purchases within the first 3 months of card membership.
 According to Wells Fargo, the welcome offer is worth $300 — a market-leading value for a no-annual-fee card.

-Here are the seven best travel cards on the market:
+Here are our picks for the best travel cards on the market:

 - The Platinum Card® from American Express: Best for luxury travel.